 2/20.
 Monk Gyatso (Avatar: The Last Airbender, TV series)

 Monk Gyatso was Avatar Aang’s guardian, mentor, and father figure before the beginning of the Hundred Year War, as well as a member of the Council of Elders.

 He was the greatest Airbender in the world during his time.
 During his youth, Gyatso showed proficiency in the use of Airbender staff, as he was able to windsurf using his glider and perform numerous maneuvers while in the air.

 When the Fire Nation besieged the Southern Air Temple, Gyatso used his air-bending abilities to fend off and eliminate numerous Fire Nation assailants, before he was ultimately subdued and killed along with the rest of his people.

 1/20.
 Master Roshi (Dragon Ball, Anime TV series)

-A legendary champion of the World Martial Arts Tournament, Master Roshi is among one of the strongest humans in history and the strongest fighter of his generation.
+A legendary champion of the World Martial Arts Tournament, Master Roshi is among one the strongest humans in history and the strongest fighter of his generation.
 Despite his advanced age reducing his natural stamina and endurance while also reducing his peak performance, he makes up for it with super efficiency both physically and mentally able to easily read his opponent’s movements and battle tactics.